ttulka/chickenfoot/README.md

 ### Increment

-The increment command increments the value of the selected register.
+The increment command increases the value of the selected register.

-An example of incrementing the register *r2* two times:
+An example of incrementing *r2* two times:

 ```chickenfoot
 ⠿⠍⠋